4.5 Enhancing the Drive Through Pharmacy Model

 classes facilitate the holding of entities within waiting lines or queues, while the EventGenerator

 class codifies the basics of generating events according to a repetitive pattern.
-We start with the Queue
+We will start by expanding on the concept of a resource.

 The Queue